AdamHansrod/platformer/README.md

 * A Load Balancer, which will use Nginx to load balance traffic for the rest of our platform components.

-    The load balancer, will allow us to pick our update strategy later (for example blue-green deployments or rolling updates) by the way we change the nginx config files, as well as being able to horizontally scale against requests to our hosted apps or our repository component
+    The load balancer, will allow us to pick our update strategy for swapping out different versions of our apps later (for example blue-green deployments or rolling updates) by the way we change the nginx config files, as well as enabling us to horizontally scale against requests to our apps or our repository component

 * A Repository, that will host all our config and app artefacts

-* Our app image, which on boot will run startup.sh that will bootstrap our webapps, were going to provide an app name to as a parameter, which startup.sh will use to:
+* Our app image, which on boot will bootstrap our via startup.sh.The bootstrap script will:

     * Download the app from the repository service